Surviving a Shame Storm

 Mostly after Brene Brown’s work, there are some elements of shame resilience:

 Practicing critical awareness.
 Since shame is a universal emotion, yet something you’d never wish upon your child or your inner child, you know it is not what you want nor what others would wish for you.
 The sad truth is shame makes you think you are unique in your suffering when it is a universal condition of being human.
-Some figure out early on that they are worthy, and others must hit bottom.
+Some figure out they are worthy early, and others must hit bottom.

-Moreover, by now, you have taken precautions because you know that it is pretty easy to rely on yourself to behave if you have put yourself in a position where behavior is the best solution.
+Moreover, by now, you have taken precautions because it is pretty easy to rely on yourself to behave if you have put yourself in a position where behavior is the best solution.
 If this might be a shame storm and there is the possibility that you might get angry or otherwise misrepresent your authentic self, create some space to honor your feelings and get to a better space before you respond.
-Or not.

 Empathy is a hostile environment for shame